watermelonexpress/dba-exercise/exercise04/solution/README.md

                         content contained in provided `--keyfile` data
 ```

+## Assumptions

 This script makes the following assumptions:

 - The user running the script already has established SSH access to the hosts to be modified
 - The user running the script has valid permissions on the remote host to perform the implemented actions

+## Compatibility

+Should be compatible with Python 2 and 3.4+.
+Tested against Python 2.7.10 and Python 3.6.4.